Thrush is a very common vaginal infection caused by a type of yeast called Candida.

 - wash your hands after going to the toilet

-- women should wipe themselves from front to back after going to the toilet
+- wipe from front to back after going to the toilet

 - wash the genital area with water only and also gently wipe the area dry